"

 What to Report

 Mandatory reporters who suspect neglect or abuse should contact their county social/human services department, sheriff, or local police department immediately.
-When making a report, explain what happened or is happening to the child or vulnerable adult.
+When making a report, explain what happened or is happening to the child, vulnerable adult, or elderly.
 Describe the nature of the abuse or neglect and be as specific as possible.
 Be prepared to give the name, DOB, address, and telephone number of the victim, as well as the name of their parent or caregiver.
-Include information on any known or reported Native American ancestry.
-If you do not know all of this information, report what you do know and explain all you know about the situation and family dynamics.[18]
+If you do not know all of this information, report what you do know and explain all you know about the situation and family dynamics.[28]

 When a report is filed, the receiving department will make a safety screening determination based on state statutes.
-If the report meets the criteria for alleged maltreatment, a social worker from the county department of social/human services will proceed with an investigation of the reported maltreatment and work with the parents to assess the situation to determine if any support or assistance is needed to protect the child or vulnerable adult and help the family.[19]
+If the report meets the criteria for alleged maltreatment, a social worker from the county department of social/human services will proceed with an investigation of the reported maltreatment and work with the parents or caregiver to assess the situation to determine if any support or assistance is needed to protect the child, vulnerable adult, or elderly.[29]

 Find resources in your area for reporting suspected child abuse at ChildHelp National Child Abuse Hotline.